MicrosoftDocs/windows-powershell-docs/docset/winserver2012-ps/activedirectory/Set-ADAccountPassword.md

 Note: Group MSAs cannot set password since they are changed at predetermined intervals.

-For  Active Directory Lightweight Directory Services (AD LDS) environments, the Partition parameter must be specified except in the following two conditions:
+For Active Directory Lightweight Directory Services (AD LDS) environments, the Partition parameter must be specified except in the following two instances:

 -The cmdlet is run from an Active Directory provider drive.